zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Dependencies

-Test Case [BASIC01] must have been run.
+Method [Get-Parent-Zone] must have been run and returned "true" for the existence of *Child Zone*

 -------------------------------------------------------------

 ## Method: Get zone NS names

 ### Method identifier
-**get-zone-ns-names**
+**Get-Zone-NS-Names** (external)

+(Former Method 3)

 ### Objective
 Obtain the names of the authoritative name servers for the given zone (child zone) as defined in the NS records in the zone itself.

-This is an external method to be used by test cases.
+This is an external method that can be used by test cases.

 ### Inputs

 * "Child Zone" - The name of the child zone.

+This method also inherits the inputs of method [Get-Del-NS-IPs].

 ### Prerequisite

-* As specified in [get-del-ns-ips].
+As specified in [Get-Del-NS-IPs].

 ### Ordered description of steps to be taken to execute the method

-1. Using [get-del-ns-ips] get the IP addresses to the name servers ("Name Server IPs").
+1. Using [Get-Del-NS-IPs] get the IP addresses to the name servers ("Name Server IPs").

 2. Create an NS query for apex of the Child Zone with the RD flag unset and send that to the *Name Server IPs*.

-3. Ignore response unless AA flag is set.

-4. Collect all the unique NS records in the answer sections of the responses and extract the name server names.
+3. Collect all the unique NS records in the answer sections of the responses where the AA flag is set and extract the name server names.

-5. Create a set of name server names ("Name Server Names") as collected from zone.
+4. Create a set of name server names ("Name Server Names") as collected from zone.

-6. Output *Name Server Names*.
+5. Output *Name Server Names*.

 ### Outputs